vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 **Important:** It's completely fine to use "reserve capture" almost like "direct capture": Just do the capture immediately after the reservation.
-The user experience is exactly the same, and you have the opportunity to a `/cancel` with instant effect instead of a `/refund` that takes days.
+The user experience is exactly the same.

 Some things to consider:
 * If a payment has been _reserved_, the merchant can make a `/cancel` call to